-[Opened new server-side TCP/IP transport to <my host>:<my port>]
+[ Opened new server-side TCP/IP transport to <my host>:<my port> ]

-13.3 TAO interoperability
+15.3 TAO interoperability

-There is one problem that may prevent TAO and JacORB to interoperate using BiDirectional GIOP: If JacORB uses IP addresses as host names (JacORBs default) and TAO uses DNS names as host names (TAOs default), connections from JacORB clients to TAO servers will not be reused.
+There is one problem that may prevent TAO and JacORB to interoperate using BiDirectional GIOP: If JacORB uses IP addresses as host names (JacORBs default) and TAO uses DNS names as host names (TAOs default on non Microsoft Windows platforms), connections from JacORB clients to TAO servers will not be reused.
 If, on the other hand, both use the same "format" for host addresses, interoperability will be successful.
 There are two ways to solve this problem:

 - 1. Use ''-ORBdotteddecimaladdresses 1'' as an command line argument to the TAO server. - 2.
-Recompile JacORB with DNS support (See the INSTALL file for more information).
+Configure JacORB to use DNS names (See the configuration guide).

-14 Portable Interceptors
+16 Portable Interceptors